Curriculum & Instruction

-In addition to providing said support, it is also important for students to become digital learners and participate in a blended learning environment.
+In addition to providing such support, it is also important for students to become digital learners and participate in a blended learning environment.

-It is in such an environment that tools and resources become more diverse and available and provide a differentiated learning experience for all students.
+It is in such an environment that tools and resources become more diverse and available, providing a differentiated learning experience for all students.

-Our new programs in science, technology and student support are just some of the projects and initiatives our District is working on to best serve students, parents and the community.
+Our adoption of new curriculum materials and e-texts, our use of instructional coaching, our embrace of digital learning technology and our innovative approaches to student support are just some of the ways our District strives to best serve our students, their parents and the Elmwood Park community.